Skip to content

 • Year 2 onwards: One increase per year, with 2 months' notice.

-• Tribunal risk: Every increase can be challenged, and the tenant has no downside to challenging.
+• Tribunal risk: Every increase can be challenged, and the tenant's only direct cost in challenging is the £47 application fee (SI 2026/485; fee remission via the separate Help with Fees scheme for those who qualify).
 Budget for the possibility that increases are delayed by 2-4 months.

 If you manage multiple properties, stagger your tenancy start dates so rent reviews don't all cluster in the same month.
 This smooths your cash flow and spreads your administrative workload.